-ENGL2115.
-Theories of language acquisition I (6 credits) [Non permissible combinations: EDUC2203 First and second language acquisition, LING2036 Child language] This course offers an introduction to the central themes in language acquisition, covering first language acquisition, second/foreign language acquisition and bilingualism.
+Theories of language acquisition I (6 credits) ENGL2115.
+[Non permissible combinations: EDUC2203 First and second language acquisition, LING2036 Child language] This course offers an introduction to the central themes in language acquisition, covering first language acquisition, second/foreign language acquisition and bilingualism.
 Students are expected to gain from the course a broad understanding of how children acquire their first language, how second language learners learn a new language, and the potential differences in processing and outcome.
 Assessment: 100% coursework.
 ENGL2116.
 Theories of language acquisition II (6 credits) Prerequisite: ENGL2115.
 Theories of Language Acquisition I or EDUC2203 or LING2036 This advanced course will deal with some of the critical issues addressed in Theories of Language Acquisition I in greater depth.
 It covers theoretical perspectives ranging from innateness, empiricism, to emergentism.
 We will study a survey of research on language acquisition and examine observational and experimental empirical data from various schools.
 Assessment: 100% coursework.
 ENGL2117.
-English phonology and morphology (6 credits) This course provides a comprehensive study of the sounds (phonemes) and structure (morphemes) of English words.
-Students will examine the phonemes of English as they occur separately and in context and the processes involved in producing those sounds.
-The course includes problems that Cantonese speakers might have in mastering English phonemes (and why) and ways in which those problems can be overcome.
-Students will also develop an understanding of the building blocks of English words and how morphemes differ from syllables.
-In learning the various ways in which English words are formed, each student will be able to increase his/her own lexicon and develop an understanding of how and why words are constantly being added to or deleted from the English language and who is generally responsible for those changes.
+English phonology and morphology (6 credits) This course provides a comprehensive study of the sounds (phonemes) and building blocks (morphemes) of English words.
+Students will examine the phonemes of English as they occur separately and in context, and the processes involved in producing those sounds.
+The course involves problems that Cantonese speakers might have in mastering English phonemes (and why) and ways in which those problems can be overcome.
+Students will also develop an understanding of the foundation of English words.
+In learning the various ways in which English words are formed, each student will be able to increase his/her own lexicon and develop an understanding of how and why words are constantly being added to or deleted from the English language, and who is generally responsible for those changes.
+Assessment: 100% coursework.

 ENGL2118.
-Law and literature (6 credits) Law and literature are cognate disciplines: legal themes and characters recur in fiction, and rhetoric and storytelling arguably form an integral part of legal argumentation.
+Law and literature (6 credits)

+Law and literature are cognate disciplines: legal themes and characters recur in fiction, and rhetoric and storytelling arguably form an integral part of legal argumentation.
 This course will explore the relationship between law and literature via an examination of the ways they respond to common issues and problems.
 We will look at how the law has been represented in a literary context, and will investigate the possibility of interpreting legal material as literary product.
 Readings will be drawn from fiction, drama, court cases, and critical theory.

 Assessment: 100% coursework.

 ENGL2119.
-English in Hong Kong: Making it your own (6 credits) This is a web-based self-study course for inter-Faculty broadening purposes, providing an introduction to English as a cultural phenomenon in Hong Kong.
-There are no lectures and all teaching materials are available online for self-study.
-Assessment: 60% coursework and 40% written examination.
+English in Hong Kong: Making it your own (6 credits) This course examines English as a cultural phenomenon in Hong Kong.
+Students investigate the ways in which Hong Kong English (HKE) differs from British English, and from Englishes in other excolonies of the Pacific region, particularly other Asian countries; you will have an opportunity to focus on a particular type of HKE discourse, including (but not limited to) everyday social interactions, business, the law, the media, and literature.
+You will be asked, specifically, to think about Hong Kong English as a language full of richness, distinguishable from other Englishes, and no less worthy of recognition than, say, American English.
 ENGL2120.
 Science fiction and utopia (6 credits) This is a web-based self-directed course that examines the concept of utopia (including eutopia and dystopia) through the reading of selected Science Fiction texts.
 The course begins by theorising utopia and then proceeds by way of three additional modules, each of which extends a particular aspect of the concept of utopia.
 Since this is a web-based course there are no formal lectures or tutorials for students to attend.
 Rather, 'lectures' and other teaching and learning materials are available online for self-directed study.
 Assessment: 100% coursework.